musa-611-fall-2022/school-explorer/TASKS.md

 - [X] Import the data from _site/data/schools.js_ into your JavaScript file.
 - [X] Create a function called `makeSchoolFeature` to transform one of the school elements into a GeoJSON-like feature. **This function should be made available globally (on the window object)**.
 - [X] Use the function to display all the `schools` data on the map.
 - [ ] Create a function to show an array of schools on the map.
+Call the function 'showSchoolsOnMap'

 ----------